Dr. Simge Davulcu Menket

 Dr. Simge Davulcu Menket (Assistant Professor of Organic Chemistry) is the Junior Co-Chair of the International Consortium of Research Staff Associations (ICORSA).
 She is currently a Post-Doctoral Researcher in two EU HORIZON2020 Projects in the area of Responsible Research & Innovation (RRI); RRING and GRRIP Projects.
 Simge has 5 years of experience in Organic Chemistry research.
 She has published several scientific papers and presented at numerous international conferences in the area of organometallic catalysis and has a PhD in Organic Chemistry from the University of Bath, UK.
-She has also completed post-doctoral studies in Mechanochemistry at the Cagliari University, Sardinia/ Italy.
+She has also completed post-doctoral studies in Mechanochemistry in Cagliari University, Sardinia/Italy.
 Her research interests are developing novel, atom-efficient catalytic processes for the formation of amide bonds.
 As a young scientist from Cyprus, the last divided country in Europe, Simge has a strong interest in Science Diplomacy.
-She conducted her first UNESCO funded Science Diplomacy Project in Cyprus in 2015 and is the Co-Founder of Science for Peace Initiative.
-The Science for Peace Initiative provides a platform for Turkish and Greek Cypriot scientists to collaborate on various research topics and also bi-communal STEAM workshops for students with the motto “Science overcomes borders” to support peace and reconciliation between the two communities in Cyprus.
+She conducted her first UNESCO supported Science Diplomacy Project in Cyprus in 2015 and is the Co-Founder of Science for Peace Initiative.
+The Science for Peace Initiative provides a platform for Turkish and Greek Cypriot scientists to collaborate on various research topics and also conduct bi-communal STEAM workshops for students with the motto “Science overcomes borders” to support peace and reconciliation between the two communities in Cyprus.

 17:00-18:30 21 November

 Thematic Sessions II. b.
 Responsible Research and Innovation and Research Integrity: Across the Globe and Across Society

 11:30-13:00 23 November